lawalsegun2025/ipl_match_win_predictor/README.md

 ## Data Cleaning Techniques

-For the teams, Only the most frequent participating teams were uesed for the analysis, while old team names were replaced with theire respective curreent names.
+- For the teams, only the most frequent participating teams were uesed for the analysis, while old team names were replaced with theire respective curreent names.
+- The to data sets were merged on th 1`match_id` column to enhace data analysis.
+- New features like `current_score`, `runs_left`, `balls_left`, `players_dismmised` etc were created to improve the model performance.

 ## Exploratory Data Analysis